Cherry Simple Syrup: Cooking 101

 Allow to cool for 10 minutes, then pour through a mesh strainer into a bowl or cup.
 Use a large spoon to push as much liquid through the strainer as possible…..

 Store in a sealed container in the refrigerator until ready to use.
-It should be good for up to six months, assuming you don’t use it all up before then.
+It should be good for a few months, assuming you don’t use it all up before then.

 More delicious cherry recipes:

-What flavors do you think I should try?
+What flavors do you think I should try next?
 What are your favorites?

 Cherry Simple Syrup